Jahnosch/GenePS/README.md

 --verbose: Prints progress statements to the screen (e.g. about passed predictions or even filtered prediction).

-The final output of "use_models" will be gff files, protein files and cds files for prediction GenePS considers to be "valid" but also for all filtered predictions.
-Furthermore a summary report will be printed as well as a LOG file.
+The final output of "use_models" will be gff files, protein files and cds files for predictions GenePS considers to be "valid" but also for all filtered predictions.
+Furthermore a summary report will be written to the output directory as well as a LOG file.